akshitadixit/VCallZer/temp/README.md

-These are temporary files uploaded during development.
+These are the temporary files uploaded during development.